AOSSIE-Org/CarbonFootprint-API/docs/Authorization/access.md

     err: <error>
 }
 ```
-This route throws a error if a __api key already exists for the user__ , or the __connection to the datbase fails__ , or if the user trying to create a API key has not __verified the primary email__ used to signup and create the token.
+This route throws an error if a __api key already exists for the user__ , or the __connection to the database fails__ , or if the user trying to create an API key has not __verified the primary email__ used to signup and create the token.

-### 2. Retreive API Key -
+### 2. Retrieve API Key -
 This route is used to retrieve the API access key for a specific user if it has been already created.

 Sample request JSON